API Reference

 Default Configuration

-The default key applies configuration to all cells in the spreadsheet.
-This is useful for setting global defaults like width, height, or styles.
+The default key applies a base configuration to all cells in the spreadsheet, which is useful for setting global shared styles.
+However, width and height cannot be set via default.

 const initialCells = {